benschaf/waste-schedule/TESTING.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Defensive programming (defensive design) is extremely important!

-When building projects that accept user inputs or forms, you should always test the level of security for each.
-Examples of this could include (not limited to):

 Forms:
 - Users cannot submit an empty form
 - Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

 MS3 (Flask) | MS4/PP4/PP5 (Django):
 - Users cannot brute-force a URL to navigate to a restricted page